How to officially deliver IRU Academy professional qualification programmes

 If your university, vocational school or institution is interested in joining an influential global network and offer courses for the road transport industry, look at the requirements below.

 ATIs are partner institutions of the IRU Academy, interested in joining the largest network of road transport training and certification institutes, thus benefiting from the latest industry training insights and networking opportunities.

 Accredited ATIs are those institutes that have gone one step further and received official accreditation from the IRU Academy and are entitled to deliver and certify road transport professional training.
 This process is explained on this page.

-Who can become an Accredited Training Institute?
+Who can become an Associate Training Institute?

 IRU Academy ATIs are typically (but not limited to):